web3at50/promptbuilder/README.md

 3. Add optional tags by typing and pressing Enter
 4. Click "Save Prompt"

-### Optimizing a Prompt
+### Optimising a Prompt

 1. Create or edit a prompt
 2. Write your initial prompt in the editor
-3. Click "Optimize with Claude" button
+3. Click "Optimise with Claude" or "Optimise with ChatGPT" button
-4. Claude will analyze and improve your prompt
+4. The AI will analyse and improve your prompt
-5. Review and save the optimized version
+5. Review and save the optimised version

 ### Searching Prompts